rscaptainjack/ZOMBIES_CODE/NEW_CODE/README 1st.txt

 5. update and install Ryan's mod if dont have it here:
 6. Add mod keys to keys folder in A3 Server
 7. repack mpmission .pbo
-9. Download and add Zombies & Demons + key to server folder Download Here: http://www.armaholic.com/page.php?id=28958
+8. Download and add Zombies & Demons + key to server folder Download Here: http://www.armaholic.com/page.php?id=28958
-8. Load server wih parameters:  -mod=@Exile;@Ryanzombies
+9. Load server wih parameters:  -mod=@Exile;@Ryanzombies
+10. Replace the mission.sqm with custom one to force players to have ryanzombies on loading into to server
 Your all done!

 How to install Repacked server: